 A winery not only needs to convey their experience on their website but they need to deliver on that promise.
 In California, certain wineries are able to fully project the wine tourism experience online via their website and target specific consumer perceptions.
 These particular wineries have effectively and successfully established their brand name online and boosted winery visitations at the same time.4

 It’s interesting to note that while the online wine tourism marketing information below dates back to 2004 and 2005, it is even more relevant today.

 Jessica Yuan explained that wineries are impacted by internal push factors – socializing, relaxing, meeting the winemaker and acquiring specialized knowledge – and the external pull – wine tasting, buying, eating, entertainment.5 As before, the educational experience is of value to wine tourists … many visitors planned trips to wineries to learn about winemaking.6

 The Wine Sweet Spot

-The number of winery visitors that travel and stay overnight are much more significant than the number of local residents.
-Yes, the latter are potentially your day visitors but research shows their economic impact is much less.
+The number of winery visitors that travel and stay overnight is much more significant than the number of local residents.
+Yes, the latter is potentially your day visitors but research shows their economic impact is much less.